AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.3.
 Extremes

-> Summary: There's essentially no difference between the univariate bias correction methods
+> Summary: There's essentially no difference between the univariate methods
 > with respect to the most extreme daily minimum and maximum temperatures.
 > While the raw RCM data is generally (but not always) less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not